-The Committee shall consist of one (1) coach from each of the (4) districts , three (3) NORDC Site Facilitators, one (1) industry expert, and one (1) official.
+The Committee shall consist of one (1) coach from each district, one (1) NORDC Site Facilitators, one (1) industry expert, one (1) parent, and one (1) official.

 The NORDC Rules and Eligibility Committee, at the request of the Athletic Director, will provide recommendations on rules and eligibility interpretations.